Give your coffee, tea and cocktails a little sweetness with Demerara Simple Syrup! It adds hints of brown sugar, toffee and caramel to every sip.

 Brown sugar will also work.
 However, keep in mind that all of these sugars undergo different refinement processes and contain different amounts of molasses.

 They may taste slightly different, though it will be marginal.
-Any of them will taste fantastic in a drink or drizzled over a dessert.
+Any of them will taste fantastic in a

 A last resort is to buy demerara syrup, which you can find online or at specialty shops and grocery stores.
 However, it’s much less expensive to make yourself.